notofonts/noto-docs/src/descriptions/NotoSansBuhid.md

-Noto Sans Buhid is a unmodulated (“sans serif”) design for texts in the Buhid script.
+Noto Sans Buhid is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Buhid_ script.
 It has multiple weights, contains 44 glyphs, 2 OpenType features, and supports 30 characters.